 Bratislava Castle is today the seat of the Museum of History.
 Visitors can enjoy scenic views from the 47 m high Crown Tower in which the royal coronation jewels were formerly kept.

-This is the largest and most noteworthy church that reached its heyday during the years 1563-1830 as the chosen coronation location of 18 Hungarian monarchs.
+This is the largest and most noteworthy church that reached its heyday during the years 1563-1830 as the chosen coronation site of 18 Hungarian monarchs.
 At that time Bratislava was the capital of the Hungarian Kingdom and all coronations took place here.
 It features a gilded replica of the coronation crown atop the tower.

 Today, the town hall houses Bratislava City Museum which is the oldest museum in Slovakia.
-Visitors can climb the tower – and will be rewarded with magnificent views of Bratislava Old Town.
+Visitors can climb the tower – and will be rewarded with magnificent views of picturesque Bratislava Old Town.

 The presidential palace, Grassalkovich Palace, dates from 1760 and was built as a summer palace in rococo / baroque style, owned by Count Anton Grassalkovich who was an advisor to Empress Maria Theresa.